 The College of Human Science and Services is proud to recognize the research of our faculty and students.
 Below you can find highlighted research profiles of some of our faculty.
-Click here to see some recent student research projects which were presented at our 2nd Annual Research Night.
+The 3rd Annual HSS Research Night, held on April 30, 2015 featured research presentations and posters by more than 60 students.

 Faculty Research Profiles